blat-blatnik/TFC-Quick-Pockets/README.md

 All features of this addon that move items around in the inventory require server support to function.
 If you want to play with this addon on a server that does not have it installed, you need to enable "Client Only Mode" from the config menu. _If you do not do this you could crash the game, or the server itself._

 **Note** This mod manipulates your inventory.
 This can sometimes result in items being duplicated, or lost when a severe bug is present.
-Even though it was tested somewhat thoroughly by this point some problems may still have slipped through the cracks.
+I try to fix critical things like this as soon as possible, and the mod has been tested somewhat thoroughly at this point, but some problems may still have slipped through the cracks.
 Only use this if you understand the risks. _**Back up** your beloved save games before using this mod_.

 ## Version History